-The applicant is required to address the decision criteria for the proposed re-designation and re-zone, which is addressed below.
-The neighborhood is concerned that if this application is approved it will make it easier for future requests in the neighborhood.
-It is true that one of the criteria requires a consideration of the proposal providing "for the logical urbanization of land" and nearby similar zoning is one way to determine logical urbanization.
-However, future applications would have to address the decision criteria and would be reviewed on the merits of that application.
+Finding: The applicant is required to address the decision criteria for the proposed redesignation and re-zone, which is addressed below.
+Future applications are would have to address the decision criteria and would be reviewed on the merits of that application.
 The new multi-family design standards and affiliated code amendments are applied to the entire City and not just the Grant Neighborhood.